dmakarau/favorite_places/README.md

 - Automatic address resolution from coordinates
 - Static map previews for each saved place
 - Full-screen detail views with expandable maps
+- Swipe-to-delete functionality with confirmation dialogs
-- Persistent local storage with SQLite
+- Persistent local storage with SQLite and data validation
+- Automatic cleanup of missing or corrupted image files
+- Cross-platform support with iOS 14.0+ and Android API 21+
-- Modern Material Design 3 interface
+- Modern Material Design 3 interface with error handling

 ## Getting Started

 You'll need Flutter 3.9.2+ and a Google Maps API key to get everything working.
-The setup is pretty straightforward:
+The setup is pretty straightforward, but make sure you meet the platform requirements: iOS 14.0+ or Android API 21+.

 1. **Clone and install dependencies**
    ```bash